DMA Keyboard, Spring 2022 (scheduled)

 Ching-Yun has performed as a recitalist and chamber musician throughout the United States and Taiwan.
 Performance venues have included the Lehmann Hall at the Music Academy of the West, Clark Hall and Gusman Hall at the University of Miami, Radke Fine Arts Theatre at the University of Central Oklahoma, the National Recital Hall in Taipei, Taiwan, and Lotte Lehmann Hall and Karl Geiringer Hall at the University of California, Santa Barbara.
 She also performed in masterclasses of pianists, including Richard Goode and Dean Kramer.

 Ching-Yun began her piano studies at the age of four and entered the music program in Kuang-Jen Catholic Elementary and High School, Zhongzheng Senior High School, where she was a student of Wen-Ling Shih.
 She graduated from Fu Jen Catholic University in Taiwan (B.M. in Piano Performance), as a student of Dr. Linju Ou, where she received the Book Awards every semester.

 She holds a master's degree in keyboard performance from the University of Miami, where she was a pupil of Santiago Rodriguez, who won the Silver Medal at the Van Cliburn International Piano Competition (1981).
-Ching-Yun is currently pursuing her Doctoral of Musical Arts in Keyboard Performance at the University of California, Santa Barbara, under the guidance of Dr. Charles Asche.
+Ching-Yun is scheduled to earn her Doctoral of Musical Arts in Keyboard Performance at the University of California, Santa Barbara, under the guidance of Dr. Charles Asche.
 She held the Martin Kamen Fellowship Award and served as Teaching Assistant in piano teaching and accompanying.